yutannihilation/savvy/book/src/10_struct.md

 ## External pointer?

 Under the hood, the `Person` struct is stored in `EXTPTRSXP`.
-But, there's no corresponding type for `EXTPTRSXP` in savvy.
-Why?
-This is because it's stored in closure environemnts on creation and never exposed to the user.
+But, you don't need to care about how to deal with `EXTPTRSXP`.
+This is because it's stored in a closure environemnt on creation and never exposed to the user.
 As it's guaranteed on R's side that `self` is always a `EXTPTRSXP` of `Person`, Rust code just restore a `Person` instance from the `EXTPTRSXP` without any checks.
-So, you can forget the details about external pointer.

 ```r
 Person <- function() {